Giuseppe Sciortino: New Democratic Party

-Sciortino ran for the New Democratic Party of Quebec (NDP) in the 1985 provincial election in the predominantly Italian division of Viau.
+Sciortino ran for the New Democratic Party of Quebec (NDP) in the 1985 provincial election in the predominantly Italian Canadian division of Viau.
 During the campaign, he was designated as the Quebec NDP's spokesperson for the province's cultural communities.
 The New Democratic Party did not have a strong presence in Quebec during this period, and Sciortino finished third.

 In 1987, Sciortino strongly criticized the Canadian government's decision to prevent eighty-five Chilean refugees stranded in Argentina from gaining access to Canada.
 When interviewed on the matter, he said that the Chileans wanted to come to Canada to escape the "terrifying dictatorship" of Augusto Pinochet.

 Sciortino defeated two challengers to win the federal New Democratic Party's nomination for Rosemont in the buildup to the 1988 federal election.
 Considered as one of the party's strongest candidates in Quebec, Sciortino openly sympathized with Quebec nationalism and expressed his support for the province's Charter of the French Language.
 Late in the campaign, he took part in a press conference called by NDP candidate Jean-Paul Harney to support using the notwithstanding clause of the Canadian Constitution to protect Quebec's francophone culture and restrict the use of other languages.
-This press conference was not endorsed by the NDP leadership, and many believe that it cost the party support among Quebec's anglophones.
+This press conference was not endorsed by the NDP leadership and some believe that it cost the party support among Quebec's anglophones.
 Sciortino finished a fairly strong third on election day, amid a rise in NDP support among Montreal's francophone voters.